tsqllint/tsqllint/documentation/rules/disallow-cursors.md

 ## Rule Details

-Use of cursors introduces a pattern of row based operations, which less preferred to the more performant set based operations
+Use of cursors introduces a pattern of row based operations, which less preferred to better performing set based operations

 Examples of **incorrect** code for this rule: